tve/blog/content/2018/lp-wifi-esp32-2.md

 ### Power calculations

-The following table shows the expected run-times on a 1000mAh battery assuming wake-up intervals from once per hour down to once every 20 seconds.
+The following table and chart show the expected run-times on a 1000mAh battery assuming wake-up intervals from once per hour down to once every 20 seconds.
 The "open" columns refer to open access points and "secure" to WPA2-PSK.
 The "act%" columns refer to the percent of total power consumption that comes from the active period (startup+wake).